Free website audit · a plan and a fair price built around your business · no lock-in

 • No “your friends are using X” notification patterns

-• No dark-mode-only at night (light-mode-by-day discipline)
+• No dark-mode-only at night; light-mode-by-day discipline is kept

 • No “wake the user up” engagement loops